-Limited Liability Company Joint Stock Company LIABILITY • The shareholder who is deemed to have used the company in view of hiding a fraud, committing an abuse or breaching public order • The shareholder who is deemed to have used the company in view of hiding a fraud, committing an abuse or breaching public order MANAGEMENT Limited liability company may be managed by one or several directors (Romanian: administratori).
-Joint stock company may choose between two systems of management, namely: (i) unitary system composed out of Board of Directors and, if so decided, by a General Manager and (ii) two tier corporate system composed out of Directorate and Supervision Board.
-DIVIDENDS Dividends may be distributed after the approval of the annual financial statements of the company by its shareholders.
-However, the shareholders may decide to distribute them on quarterly basis based upon the interim financial statements Dividends may be distributed after the approval of the annual financial statements of the company by its shareholders.
-However, the shareholders may decide to distribute them on quarterly basis based upon the interim financial statements
+Limited Liability Company Joint Stock Company LIABILITY • The shareholder who is deemed to have used the company in view of hiding a fraud, committing an abuse or breaching public order.
+MANAGEMENT Limited liability company may have one director (administrator in Romanian) or more, which may constitute the board of directors.
+The director may substitute some of its duties to the general manager (director in Romanian).
+Joint stock company may choose between two systems of management, namely: (i) unitary system composed out of Board of Directors and General Manager and (ii) two tier corporate system composed out of Directorate and Supervision Board. Ø Dividends may be distributed after the approval of the annual financial statements of the company by its shareholders.
+Dividends may be distributed after the approval of the annual financial statements of the company by its shareholders.
+DIVIDENDS However, the shareholders may decide to distribute them on quarterly basis based upon the interim financial statements.
+However, the shareholders may decide to distribute them on quarterly basis based upon the interim financial statements.